By Kai Chan

 **This echoes Steve Schneider’s guidance about science communication.

-The Intro to this series: How to Write a Winning Proposal—in 10 Hard Steps
+The Intro to this series (with links to the full set): How to Write a Winning Proposal—in 10 Hard Steps

 CHANS Lab Views by Kai Chan's lab is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.